 Pagan rituals linger in the wolds, even in now rather posh Bisley.
 We walked from our stable through fields, past the Old Manor (Georgian using chunks of Roman villa) and detoured in the lane where they were digging up the street at the Bisley’s spring.

 Drinking the Cotswolds: There are pubs and there are pubs

-There’s such a time blend, that it’s hard to know how old houses really are because chunks of Roman villa or Norman church are worked right into the Georgian manse or the post office.
+There’s such a time blend, that it’s hard to know how old houses really are because chunks of a Roman villa or Norman church are worked right into the Georgian manse or the post office.

-“Well, the Bear serve sautéed potatoes, and The Stirrup Cup serve chips,” said Bob, our host who is grey bearded, very tall, and shy, “if you know what I mean.”
+“Well, the Bear serve sautéed potatoes, and The Stirrup Cup serve chips,” said Bob, our host who is grey-bearded, very tall, and shy, “if you know what I mean.”
 And we did.

 Up and down the Toadsmoor Valley, there’s a pub in every village, sometimes two.
-Each has its own personality: The Bear in Bisley is proud of its 17th century columns, enormous fireplaces, rather natty, equine (they’re huge, these people, and well-shod) clientele, and sautéed potatoes.
+Each has its own personality: The Bear in Bisley is proud of its 17th-century columns, enormous fireplaces, rather natty, equine (they’re huge, these people, and well-shod) clientele, and sautéed potatoes.

 The Stirrup Cup in Bisley is proud of its collection of local rugby and cricket team photos, and is full of jolly conversation frequently involving rugby and cricket, but also local history and life.
 We drank Rucking Mole Bitter and Deuchar’s Ale by the light of the “Money Madness” machine.